 Creating a new form of theatre

 In the early ’80s, Montreal was the focal point for the rediscovery of body language in the performing arts.
-In 1981, a group of artists of various backgrounds (gymnastics, theatre, juggling, mime and clowning) was the first to set up a company whose aim would be to focus on movement and create a new theatre form: Theatre of Acrobatic Movement and Clowning.
+In 1981, a group of artists from various backgrounds (gymnastics, theatre, juggling, mime and clowning) was the first to set up a company whose aim would be to focus on movement and create a new theatre form: Theatre of Acrobatic Movement and Clowning.

 Making movement dramatic